 More time, more space, more money, more freedom, more experiences, more food, more friends, more likes, more influence, more . . .

-“If I just had more X (whatever “X” might be), my life would be better.”
+“If I just had more X (whatever “X” might be), my life (or my families life) would be better.”

 This kind of thinking leads us to think about adding things to our lives as the secret to fulfillment, but if we are not careful it can lead us to disaster spiritually.
 Frankly most of us are led into a trap when it come to faith what I call “the theology of addition.”.